Philip Adolphe Klier

 Philip Adolphe Klier (c.
-1845 in Offenbach, German Confederation – 27 March 1911 in Rangoon, British Burma), also known as Philip Klier, was a German photographer, who arrived in Burma as a young man around 1865 and spent the rest of his life there.
+1845 – 27 March 1911), also known as Philip Klier, was a German photographer, who arrived in Burma as a young man around 1865 and spent the rest of his life there.
 Mainly working as self-trained photographer and businessman, Klier took hundreds of photographs at the end of the 19th century during the British colonial period in Burma.
-His photographs, taken both in his studio as well as on location, were sold as picture postcards for foreign visitors.
-They have been published in several books and collected in public archives.
+His photographs, taken both in his studio as well as on location, were mainly sold as picture postcards for foreign visitors.
+They have also been published in several books and collected in public archives.
 Among a small number of other photographers, Klier is considered as one of the earliest professional photographers in the history of today's Myanmar.

 Life and work

 Beginnings in Moulmein

 After having emigrated from Germany, Klier first settled in Moulmein (now Mawlamyine, Mon State), the first capital of British Burma, in 1865, and started to work as a watchmaker in a small community of German watchmakers, opticians and photographers.
 Having acquired the technical skills of photography under the given climatic conditions, he set up his first studio in Moulmein.